Location: Taiohae Bay, Nuku Hiva, Marquesas

-The Polynesian boat is called the Hokulea, which means the star of gladness.
+The Polynesian boat is called the Hokule’a, which means the star of gladness.
 We got to meet the crew, which was great.
 The vessel was built in the 1970s and has done several voyages between Tahiti and Hawaii, and now they are finishing up a circumnavigation.
 They actually went through the Panama Canal, went to the Galapagos, another island about 1000 miles south of Galapagos, and ended up here.
 Then they go to Tahiti.
 So, they are following us basically!
-What is most interesting about this vessel is that the whole thing is built in the traditional Polynesian style, and they navigate only using traditional methods, with no GPS or modern technology.
+What is most interesting about this vessel is that the whole thing is built in the traditional Polynesian style.
+They navigate only using traditional methods, with no GPS or modern technology.

 It was a great morning, for sure.
 I’m glad we voted to stay another day because it was a great way to experience the culture.
 We also got free fruit after the ceremony so… The fruit here is so fresh and so good!!!

 There is amazing carving done here, too, whether in bone, wood, stone, whatever you can think of really.
 If you guys know the movie Moana, Maui hook is pretty famous here.
 There are also a lot of interesting tattoos, which all have a cultural meaning.
 We got a dictionary of what they mean.

 There are also a lot of people who horseback ride from place to place.
 There is the restaurant dog that we named Squishy.
 He’s so cute!!!
 We all miss our dogs every time we see a dog!
-We’ve asked for a boat pet, but it sort is not possible.
+We’ve asked for a boat pet, but it sort of is not possible.
 Or we would have to go through Captain Ben and Carolyn… So… Maybe another day.